Freddy-Rios/startup/README.md

 - Domain names made for human readability
 - How was makes it easy to get domain names just follow route 53 page
 - How to get sub-domain names by using * in the create records
+- dont forget to add public IP to the value box